jdcloudcom/en/documentation/Management/Log-Service/Pricing/Billing-Overview.md

 **Billing Overview**

-In the JD Cloud Log Service Beta, there is no charge at this stage.
+The Log Service of JD Cloud is free of charge now.